Search ends in Sunland Park for 2 people in desert area near border wall - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — All lanes are closed at Loop 375 and Midway westbound after a serious crash in the lower valley.
 The crash happened on Saturday afternoon.
 This was a crash involving two cars and two pedestrians, according to information from the El Paso Police Department.
 Police...

-EL PASO, Texas (CBS4) — With the holiday season in full swing, El Paso has seen its fair share of tourists come into town.
-CBS4 spoke with tourists who visited from California and Oregon and they said El Paso is colder than expected but that will not stop them from enjoying the Sun City.
+EL PASO, Texas (KFOX14) — With the holiday season in full swing, El Paso has seen its fair share of tourists come into town.
+KFOX14 spoke with tourists who visited from California and Oregon and they said El Paso is colder than expected but that will not stop them from enjoying the Sun City.

-52-Year-Old Man Killed In A Hit-And-Run Crash In El Paso (El Paso, TX)

-El Paso police are investigating a hit-and-run crash that claimed a life.
-The crash happened on Thursday when a pedestrian tried to cross Loop 375 from south to north.
-The victim, a 52-year-old Guatemalan man, was running across the road with a group of about six other men.

 Police search for suspect that shot and injured one male outside eastside bar